-There were seven health regions that reported to this analysis on Ph.D.
+There were six locations included in this analysis on Ph.D.
 Psychologists.
 Ph.D.
 Psychologists are members of the Health Sciences Association of Saskatchewan (HSAS).

 Role of a Psychologist Ph.D. level:

 Psychologists work in clinics, correctional facilities, hospitals, rehabilitation centres, schools and universities.
 They diagnose and provide therapy for psychological and emotional disorders; help clients manage physical illnesses and disorders; consult with other health care professionals; plan and implement research; and apply theory relating to behavior and mental process.